mnky9800n/Python-course-materials-for-seismology-students/README.md

 6. Students should be comfortable with jupyter notebooks
 7. Students should be able to perform "exploratory data analysis" and generate a hypothesis from it

-Some notebooks may come originally from https://github.com/jvns/pandas-cookbook but have been altered for this course.

 # Getting started
 To get started we recommend using Anaconda: https://www.continuum.io/downloads